 Affirmations are positive statements that you should say to yourself (and in front of a mirror if you can).

-These can help you to feel motivated and reshape your limiting beliefs, so the best time to do them is actually first thing!
+The great thing is, affirmations can help you to feel motivated and reshape your limiting beliefs, so the best time to do them is actually first thing!

 You might also like to go one step further and try some visualisations – for how you’d like the day to go and how you’d like to see yourself being.